david-mark-llc/jessie/README.md

 ### Type checking

-When type-checking put the type on the left hand side so that it fails early when making the mistake of writing only one "=" sign.
+When type-checking put the type on the left hand side.
 It doesn't read as well but we have a good reason.
+The reason is that typos that exclude the second "=" will fail immediately, rather than creating an assignment.

 	"string" == typeof whatever // good